ballonj1/Steep/docs/README.md

 ### Phase 4: Host/Join Events (1 days)

 **Objective:** Allow users to host and join events.
-Users will be able to join events through after selecting a city.
+Users will be able to join events after selecting a city.
 Available meetup times will be displayed and the user can select those that work for them.
 Users will also be able to host events.

 ### Phase 5: Dashboard of joined events/hosted events(2 day)